coderdark/docker/README.md

 CMD ["npm", "start"]         #Run this command before the container runs
 ```
 #### Vite Setup with 2 Steps
+This example has all static files created by vite build command and serve by nginx.

 ```javascript
 #Build
 FROM node:20 AS build_step